Task Dependencies and Priority Inversion

 };

-Initially, use the same task parameters as before - with only one subtask - without a critical section to reproduce the same results.
+CarSystem::task_method()so that it executes each code section, with or without a critical section. - Initially, use the same task parameters as before, with only one subtask and without a critical section to reproduce the same results.

 Adapt the Tasks Parameters to Better Visualize Blocking

-The project’s periodic task parameters produce a relatively low CPU utilization factor.
-These parameters were selected to allow for the easy introduction of sporadic tasks, servers, and background scheduling.
-However, given the low utilization factor, it is difficult to visualize task dependencies.
+The project’s periodic task parameters result in relatively low CPU utilization.
+These parameters were chosen to facilitate the introduction of sporadic tasks, servers, and background scheduling.
+However, the low utilization factor makes it difficult to visualize task dependencies.

 To more easily visualize the blocking and priority inversion phenomenon, modify the task parameters as follows: